KyrianMarchand/FindestCRUDwebApp/README.md

 1. Download the `findest_env` file.
 2. Open a terminal and navigate to the file directory: `cd ~/findest_env`.
+3. Give permission to database creation `chmod +x Data/create-multiple-postgresql-databases.sh`.
-3. Initialize Docker Compose with the command: `docker-compose up -d`.
+4. Initialize Docker Compose with the command: `docker-compose up -d`.
+Wait ≈30s-1min then :
-4. Launch the Maven application: `mvn spring-boot:run`.
+5. Launch the Maven application: `mvn spring-boot:run`.
-5. You can view the application at: http://127.0.0.1:8080/.
+6. You can view the application at: http://127.0.0.1:8080/.
-6. Additionally, you can manage the database at: http://127.0.0.1:5051/.
+7. Additionally, you can manage the database at: http://127.0.0.1:5051/.

     - **Login:** pguser@admin.com
     - **Password:** pgpwd